VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Your AC increases by 1.
 - If you fail a Concentration check, you can choose to end the spell to automatically succeed on the check.

+## Mechanical Expert [Kingslayer059]

+_Requirement: Warforged_

+You've learned to embrace your mechanical origins, and are now more construct than humanoid.
+You gain the following benefits:

+- Increase your Constitution or Intelligence by 1, to a maximum of 20.
+- You learn *Mending*.
+When you cast it, the spell has a casting time of 1 action, and you can cast it without material components.
+If you already know *Mending*, you instead learn one cantrip of your choice from the Artificer spell list.
+Intelligence is your spellcasting ability for the cantrip.
+- You can cast *Mending* on yourself.
+When you do so, you regain hit points equal to your level plus your Intelligence modifier.
+Once you regain hit points in this way, you cannot do so again until you complete a short or long rest.

 ## Mobile [Updated]

 - Your speed increases by 5 times your proficiency bonus.